 Is a school transfer the best option?

 Sometimes parents may want to transfer their child to another school for reasons other than moving house.
 We discourage unnecessary transfers between schools as it's vital that a child has consistency in their education.
 Changing school is a crucial decision to make and may affect your child’s education.
-Research has shown that in-year moves can be highly disruptive, and could affect your child’s future attainment.
+Research has shown that in-year moves can be highly disruptive, and could affect your child’s future achievement.

 If your child is already attending a school in Middlesbrough, we advise that you discuss your reasons for wanting to change schools with your child's current school before completing a transfer request form.
-It's rare that a transfer to another school resolves a child's difficulties, which are best addressed at the child's current school.
+It's rare that a transfer to another school gets rid of a child's difficulties, which are best addressed at their current school.

-Once you've considered the above information, and have discussed and attempted to resolve issues with the current school, if you still want to proceed with a transfer request, please contact us for advice about submitting a written request for a change of school.
+Once you've considered the above information, and have discussed and attempted to resolve issues with the current school, if you still want to proceed with a transfer request, please contact the School Admissions Team for advice about submitting a written request for a change of school.

-The request must be countersigned by the current school and returned to the address indicated on the transfer form.
+The request must be countersigned by the current school and returned to the address given on the transfer form.

 The own admission authority schools in Middlesbrough are Roman Catholic schools, academies, and foundation schools.
 A request for a transfer to a school which is its own admission authority must be made to us (the council), and we will then send it to the relevant school.
-The school concerned will make the decision, not the council.
+The school concerned will make a decision on the transfer application, not the council.

 If you request a transfer to a school which is full and a place is refused, you have the right to appeal the decision.

 If a child isn't on a school roll and can't get a school place through normal admissions procedures, the Local Authorities Fair Access Protocol may apply.
 Read more about the Fair Access Protocol.

 Please note that transfer application requests will be put on hold during school holidays.
 Applications will only be sent to schools when staff are available to consider them.